potamides/unsupervised-metrics/experiments/README.md

 * `contrast.py` Created cross-lingual sentence embeddings using a contrastive learning objective.
 * `combine.py` Combine XMoverScore with ContrastScore.
 * `comparison.py` Combine all self-learned metrics with strong baselines on multiple language directions and datasets.
+* `finetune.py` Finetune induced self-learned metrics on small parallel corpora.
-* `parallel.py` Create distilled and contrastive cross-lingual sentence embeddings on parallel data.
+* `parallel.py` Create distilled and contrastive cross-lingual sentence embeddings only on parallel data.